Reed-CompBio/protein-weaver/data/README.md

 } IN TRANSACTIONS OF 1000 ROWS;
 ```

-12. Prepare the relationships for import with the instructions in the [`ParseOntologyRelationship.ipynb`](https://github.com/Reed-CompBio/protein-weaver/blob/main/scripts/ParseOntologyRelationship.ipynb) file.

-13. Import the [GO hierarchy](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/GeneOntology/is_a_import.tsv) with the following command:
+12. Download and import the [GO hierarchy](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/GeneOntology/is_a_import.tsv) using the commands below.
+This is made from the script [ParseOntologyRelationship.ipynb](https://github.com/Reed-CompBio/protein-weaver/blob/main/scripts/ParseOntologyRelationship.ipynb) if you are interested.
 ```
 :auto LOAD CSV WITH HEADERS FROM 'file:///is_a_import.tsv' AS go FIELDTERMINATOR '\t'